txopen/simK/paper/paper.md

 The `simK` outcomes are easily verifiable, modifiable, and redefined, which is a clear benefit as a facilitator of transparency and a desired continuous improvement.

+To get started it is available a vignette that for the [Introductio to simK](https://txopen.github.io/simK/articles/simk.html).

 ## Synthetic data sets

 ### Donors' pool